alexandre-bm/alexandre-bm/README.md

 - 👋 Hi, I’m @alexandre-bm
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning supply chain management and optimization
+- 🌱 I’m currently learning supply chain management and optimization in DTU (Technical University of Denmark) in double degree with ECL (Ecole Centrale de Lyon)
 - 📫 Linkedin: https://www.linkedin.com/in/alexandre-bernard-michinov-ba8377199/

 <!---